natural/zukai/README.md

 `model.post('save', callback)`

-Post-put hooks are run after the object is successfully saved to the bucket, but before the `put` event is emitted and before the promise is resolved.
+Post-put hooks run after the object is successfully saved to the bucket, but before the `put` event is emitted and before the promise is resolved.
 Any error produced by a post-put hook will cause the promise to be rejected.

+<a id="events"></a>
-#### <a id="events"></a> Events
+#### Events

 Models emit events (using [EventEmitter2](https://github.com/hij1nx/EventEmitter2)).
 The value passed to